Things to do this Thanksgiving weekend in Montréal

 Long-weekend art excursions

-Experience virtual reality at the Phi Centre in Sex, Desire and Data, an immersive exhibition that explores the connections between sexuality and technology.
-Explore the space during Space Explorers: THE INFINITE, where you'll be transported in an out-of-this-world experience.
-Step into another immersive exhibition Sweet folie at OASIS immersion at the Palais des congrès de Montréal.
+Experience virtual reality at the Phi Centre and explore Ancient Egypt with The Horizon of Khufu immersive experience, where you'll be transported in an out-of-this-world experience on the King Edward Pier.
+Step into another immersive exhibition Root for Nature and Van Gogh-Distortion at OASIS immersion at the Palais des congrès de Montréal.
 Search out public art everywhere in the city, including murals and more.
 Bring a work of art home with you while gallery hopping and antiquing, and even pick up arts and crafts at these genuinely cool souvenir shops.

 History then and now

-Downtown, check out the McCord Stewart Museum’s exhibition Mother memory cellophane by Séamus Gallagher, which is inspired from an event that took place in 1939, at the New York World’s Fair, whose theme was “World of Tomorrow”.
+Downtown, check out the McCord Stewart Museum’s exhibition, Manasie Akpaliapik.
+Inuit Universe, which highlights the work of contemporary artist Manasie Akpaliapik, originally from Ikpiarjuk (Arctic Bay) on Baffin Island (Nunavut).
 While you are there, be sure to go to the permanent exhibition Indigenous Voices of Today: Knowledge, Trauma, Resilience.
-History buffs will also love Pointe-à-Callière, Montréal Archaeology and History Complex’s major exhibition Egypt.
-Three Millennia on the Nile with 300 authentic objects displayed throughout an exceptional exhibition layout that takes you on a journey through history.
-The Château Ramezay Québec history museum, features the exhibition Québec City landscapes.
+History buffs will also love Pointe-à-Callière, Montréal Archaeology and History Complex’s exceptional exhibition layouts that take you on a journey through history.
+Another place you absolutely must visit is the Château Ramezay Québec history museum.
 And in Old Montréal on weekend nights, look for the historic projections of smart-phone enhanced tour Cité Mémoire.

 With so many things to do, sights to see and amazing food to eat, a Thanksgiving long weekend in Montréal is truly something to be thankful for.